mrmaly/LinuxDictionary/README.md

  * The sheet can containt empty rows between non-empty rows.
 A row will be omitted if it has the first cell empty.
+ * The script will print warning for each phrase that occurs more than once as well as all definitions associated with that phrase.

 ### Usage